vjcitn/BioconductorAnnotationPipeline/README.md

 * plasmoDB
 	+ http://plasmodb.org/common/downloads/release-28/Pfalciparum3D7/txt/
 	+ We are using release 28 (March 2016) and the most current version is 31 (March 2017).
 We use version 28 because that is the last time the PlasmoDB-28_Pfalciparum3D7Gene.txt file was provided and that's what the code is set up to parse.
 	+ **TODO:** Don't see a clear replacement - the information might be available in another file in the directory but it will take some investigation.
 	+ Check `PLASMOSOURCEDATE` in `plasmoDB/script/env.sh`.
+	+ The plan as of Bioconductor 3.13 is to deprecate and then defunct the plasmo data, but that may take some investigation because some of the ChipDb packages may have those data as well?
 * pfam
 	+ ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release
 	+ Protein families represented by multiple sequence alignments.